Western Blotting/Immunoblotting (WB/IB) Protocol

 c) Add cell lysis buffer to cell extracts (1ml lysis buffer /5×107 cells).
 Vortex the mixture for 5min and store at -20C.

-- Measure concentration of cell lysates a) Transfer contents to a microcentrifuge tube.
+- Measure concentration of cell samples a) Transfer contents to a microcentrifuge tube.
 Centrifuge at 12,000 rpm for 15 minutes.
 Then collect supernatant into an appropriately labeled tube (for the detection of membrane bound proteins, use the insoluble, cell pellet).
 Dilute the supernatant lysate and the whole lysate without centrifugation at 1:4, 1:8 and 1:16 with 1XPBS.
 Measure protein concentration using cell lysis-compatible protein assay (BCA protein assay).

 - b) Mix the cell lysate with SDS loading buffer to make the desired final concentration.
 Incubate the lysates at 100°C for 10min.